cydrain/The-Architecture-Handbook-for-Milvus-Vector-Database/README.md

-# Getting-Started-with-Milvus
+# The-Architecture-Handbook-for-Milvus-Vector-Database
-Getting Started with Milvus, by Packt Publishing
+The Architecture Handbook for Milvus Vector Database, by Packt Publishing